 Have your bananas gone brown?
 If you're like me and hate mushy bananas as much as wasting food, then this chocolate banana bread with peanut butter swirl recipe is for you.

+The secret of any banana bread is almost overripe bananas.
 The hardest part of making this chocolate banana bread was waiting for my banana to ripen.

 As bananas ripen, the starch in the flesh is converted into sugar.
 This continues until the starch that was providing the firmness and structure for the banana has, for the most part, been converted to sugar, which is also partly why the insides continue to get mushier as the banana ripens.